-As the world slowly returns to a new post-pandemic normal the urgency of the climate and ecological crisis is still struggling to have the focus and traction that is required.
-And yet the picture is far from positive: Carbon emissions have rebounded above the slight dip caused by the Covid 19 travel restrictions and lockdowns; the latest IPCC report on climate change essentially states that we will miss our target of restricting temperate increases to 1.5°C; and yet the majority of the scientists behind the report believe that the world will experience catastrophic climate related impacts in their lifetime1.
+As the world slowly returns to a new post-pandemic normal, the urgency of the climate and ecological crisis is still struggling to generate the focus and traction that is required.
+The picture is far from positive: Carbon emissions have rebounded above the slight dip caused by the Covid 19 travel restrictions and lockdowns; the latest IPCC report on climate change essentially states that we will miss our target of restricting temperate increases to 1.5°C; and most of the scientists behind the report believe that the world will experience catastrophic climate related impacts in their lifetimes1.

 The messages from this are relatively clear - mitigation is no longer enough, we must regenerate the planet and adapt for changes, and we must address this with an unprecedented urgency.
-Set in this context Singita exemplifies the challenges we face globally - the company is doing some quite exceptional work in the areas of conservation and community development, but falling short in reducing their carbon footprint.
+Set in this context, Singita exemplifies the challenges we face globally - the company is doing some quite exceptional work in the areas of conservation and community development, but is falling short in reducing its carbon footprint.
 But we no longer have any leeway - we need to be excelling in all areas to tackle the climate crisis.

-The relocation of 10 rhino from Malilangwe Wildlife Reserve to the Gonarezhou National Park is just one very visual, and extremely heart-warming, way that Singita and its partners are working to help conserve our iconic species and ecosystems.
+The relocation of 10 rhinos from Malilangwe Wildlife Reserve to the Gonarezhou National Park is just one very visual, and extremely heart-warming, way that Singita and its partners are working to help conserve our iconic species and ecosystems.
 The work undertaken to protect land, develop new land management techniques and engage with communities, are fantastic examples of the regeneration work we need to support our ecosystems to recover.

-Conversely while the delays in committing to zero carbon targets and implementing the necessary strategies are quite understandable given the technical challenges, up-front financial cost and staff time required, but they are quite simply just as important as the regeneration work.
+Conversely, while the delays in committing to zero-carbon targets and implementing the necessary strategies are quite understandable given the technical challenges, up-front financial cost and staff time required, they are just as important as the regeneration work.
 Additionally, the Covid pandemic highlighted the vulnerability of a business model reliant on air travel.
 Reviewing the implications, risks and potential opportunities of new models will be imperative to the resilience of the company.

-Singita's incredible conservation and community work, as well as the steps taken to manage waste, source sustainable materials and influence their stakeholders make them a true leader in sustainability.
+Singita's incredible conservation and community work, as well as the steps taken to manage waste, source sustainable materials and influence its stakeholders, make them a true leader in sustainability.
 Nonetheless a strong commitment and clear strategy to address carbon emissions is essential to retaining this leadership position.

-Singita's journey from a high-end tourism company to a conservation pioneer has been highly impressive, and they continue to shine as a global leader in One Planet Living, we now need to see the final steps in becoming an exemplar of sustainable development.
+Singita's journey from a high-end tourism company to a conservation pioneer has been highly impressive, and it continues to shine as a Global Leader in One Planet Living.
+A focus on zero carbon would see it become an exemplar of sustainable development.